TimNiklasWitte/TensorFlow-CrashCourse/ReadMe.md

 # TensorFlow Crash Course

 This repository contains all files belonging to the TensorFlow Crash Course of the Deep Reinforcement Learning Course.
-Overall, this course can be split up into the following three parts:
+Overall, this crash course can be split up into the following three parts:

 ```
 1. Model and Training